abuseofnotation/category-theory-illustrated/_chapters/01_set.md

 ![Isomorphic singletons](../01_set/singleton_isomorphism.svg)

-Following the logic from the last paragraph, each statement about something that is one of a kind can be transferred to a statement about another thing that is one of a kind.

 ## Equivalence relations and isomorphisms

 We said that isomorphic sets aren't necessarily the same set (although the reverse is true).
 However, it is hard to get away from the notion that being isomorphic means that they are *equal* or *equivalent* in some respect.
 For example, all people who are connected by the *isomorphic* mother/child relationship share some of the same genes.